-Online ResourcesThe De Anza College Title IX team is here to support students, faculty and staff members – even while we're not on campus during the 2021 spring quarter.
+Online ResourcesThe De Anza College Title IX team is here to support students, faculty and staff members.
 Here are some online resources that are available to you.

 What is Title IX?

 Title IX is a federal law that prohibits sex- or gender-based discrimination, harassment or assault in educational programs and activities at institutions that receive federal financial funding. this includes employment, academic, educational, extracurricular and athletic activities.
 The law, which has been in effect since 1972, includes provisions that

 - Protect all people – regardless of their gender or gender identity – from sex- or gender-based discrimination, harassment or violence

 - Require institutions to take necessary steps to prevent sex- or gender-based discrimination, harassment or assault on their campuses, and to respond promptly and effectively when an issue is reported.

 De Anza is committed to creating and sustaining a safe educational and working environment.

 - Take steps for your own safety: Go to a safe place and consider contacting a friend or relative.